Smith's Wood

 Smith's Wood is a suburban civil parish in the Metropolitan Borough of Solihull in the West Midlands of England.
 It is known best for its schools and ancient woodland.
 The civil parish has a population of 10,476, according to the 2011 census.
 North Warwickshire forms its north and east boundary, Kingshurst its south, and Castle Bromwich its west.
 Smith's Wood also has several parks including Lanchester Park, Woodlands Green Park, and the Smith's Wood Playing Fields.
+Historically, the area was in Warwickshire.

-History of Smith's Wood
+History

 Smith's Wood is the site of the ancient 'Smith's Wood' – an ancient woodland which was once part of the forest of Arden.
 The woodland was officially designated a Local Nature Reserve in 2004.
 Burtons Farm once stood on the junction of Burtons Way and Windward Way and was part of the estates of Coleshill Manor and Kingshurst Hall in Warwickshire.
 Bosworth Wood Farm was located on Auckland Drive.
 Smith's Wood Boys Football Club, was established in 1970.
 Nottingham Forest forward Jamie Ward is from Smith's Wood and attended Smith's Wood Sports College.
-'Smith's Wood Alliance' football team was established in 2022 and is headed by football coach Oliver Lynam.

 Arran Way Shopping Centre that once stood on Arran Way is now the site of privately owned homes constructed by Bellway Homes as part of the regeneration.
 The old site contained various shops, a post office, a pet shop and the offices for Solihull Community Housing.
-It was famous for the pub called 'The Local', now replaced with apartments.